srele96/sk-experiments/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] Write a well-written and structured commit message with high-quality context
-- [ ] If you created an experiment, add a link to it in `README.md`
+- [ ] If you created an experiment, add a link to it in `README.md`.
+Like `sk-experiments/README.md`, `sk-experiments/cpp/README.md`, etc.

 ## Commit